modelica/fmi-beginners-tutorial-2025/README.md

 # Acknowledgments

-We are thankful to [Torsten Sommer](https://github.com/t-sommer) for his contributions to this tutorial materials.
+We are thankful to [Torsten Sommer](https://github.com/t-sommer) for his contributions to this tutorial materials, and to [Kenneth Lausdahl](https://blog.lausdahl.com/) as well as the other developers of the INTO-CPS tool and Maestro.
 In addition, part of this work has been supported by the DIGIT-Bench project (case no. 640222-497272), funded by the Energy Technology Development and Demonstration Programme (EUDP).